 Obituary of Jake De Jong

-Jacob and his fiancé, Ruth Elaine De Zeeuw, were commissioned to be missionary educators at Annville Institute in Jackson County, Kentucky by the Reformed Church in America in 1958.
-The couple was married on August 1, 1958 and they lived their first six years together in Kentucky and welcomed their first two sons into the family.
+Jacob and his fiance, Ruth Elaine De Zeeuw, were commissioned to be missionary educators at Annville Institute in Jackson County, Kentucky by the Reformed Church in America in 1958.
+The couple was married on August 1, 1958 and immediately moved south.
+They lived for six years in Kentucky and welcomed their first two sons into the family.

 In 2018, Jake was a recipient of the Brushy Creek Area Honor Flight.
 These Flights recognize American Veterans for their sacrifices and achievements by flying them to Washington, DC to visit their branch of service memorial.

 Jake was active as an Elder and Deacon in the Worthington Reformed Church.
 He also served as a Worthington city council member for nine years.
-His favorite pastimes included music-especially duets with Ruth. -- singing in the Valle del Oro choir, golf, fishing and hunting with his boys, boating, woodworking, bridge, and card and dominoes games with his extra special granddaughters.
+His favorite pastimes included music - especially duets with Ruth, singing in the Valle del Oro choir, golfing, fishing, and hunting with his boys, woodworking, bridge, and card and domino games with his extra special granddaughters.

 Jake passed away January 12, 2022 surrounded by family, at the Banner Baywood Hospital, in Mesa, Arizona at ninety one years of age.